Sen-Nyin/odin-bookit/README.md

-# odin-bookit
+# Book-it List

- Odin Project - Book Library
+A project for The Odin Project.